greganswer/himama_coding_challenge/README.md

 **Code and working prototype:**
 - [ ] Upload the application code to a repo and provide the link.
 - [ ] Make the prototype available for testing by uploading to a free application server (such as Heroku) and provide the link.

-**Out of scope:**
-- Account registration (database will be seeded with user info)
-- Account status (whether or not the user is allowed to clock-in)
-- Updating/Deleting clock events
-- User permissions (who's allowed to do any of the above)
-- Location ID for each Clock Event

 ## Additional questions